Rhythm-shahane/Trend-Pulse/README.md

 This repository implements LSTM is for the purpose of stock prediction​.

+To Run it effectively, with more krips understanding:

+[Google Colab Link:](

 ### - Team Information:
     - We are the students of Second Year E&CS Department.